KaidiWisc/STREAM-Sat/README.md

 Details about CSGD are on https://github.com/KaidiWisc/CSGD_error_model.git

-We have a 12-page PowerPoint to highlight STREAM-Sat.
+We have a 12-page PowerPoint to summarize STREAM-Sat.
 For any questions, feel free to contact Kaidi Peng (kaidi.peng@wisc.edu).